-The real estate that "plays" Downton Abbey, Highclere Castle, has been the home of the Carnarvon family since 1679.
+The real estate that "plays" Downton Abbey, Highclere Castle, has been the home of the Herbert family since 1679.
 In 1922, George Herbert, the 5th Earl of Carnarvon, co-discovered the Tomb of the Egyptian pharaoh Tutankhamun.
-On the show, the names of the Earl of Grantham's beloved dogs, Isis and Pharaoh, are nods to the real castle's connection to Egyptian history.
+On the show, the names of the Earl of Grantham's beloved dogs, Pharaoh and Isis, are nods to the real castle's connection to Egyptian history.

 Julian Fellowes' inspiration for his original story came from authors such as Edith Wharton ("The Buccaneers") and close friend Henry James's general research of the novel's time period and subject matter.
 He also sourced the 1989 book "To Marry an English Lord".
 Elizabeth McGovern's character Cora, was the first one that he developed.

-When the first series was broadcast, Julian Fellowes, the creator and executive producer, was annoyed at newspaper articles which printed viewers' criticisms of anachronisms (e.g. TV aerials and double yellow lines in shot), especially the newspapers' assumptions that *all* such criticisms were valid - for example the word "boyfriend" was wrongly thought to be an anachronism when in fact it appeared in print in 1889, long before the time when Downton Abbey was set.
+When the first series was broadcast, Julian Fellowes, the creator and executive producer, was annoyed at newspaper articles which printed viewers' criticisms of anachronisms (e.g. TV aerials and double yellow lines in shot), especially the newspapers' assumptions that all such criticisms were valid.
+The word "boyfriend" was wrongly thought to be an anachronism when it first appeared in print in 1889, long before the time when Downton Abbey was set.
 At the time, he said "They think to show how smart they are by picking holes in the programme to promote their own poshness and to show that their knowledge is greater than your knowledge".
 However in an article in Radio Times on 17 September 2011, coinciding with the start of the second series, Fellowes apologised and commented "I behaved rather badly by getting the hump".

 In the 2012 book "The Chronicles of Downton Abbey: A New Era," authors Jessica Fellowes and Matthew Sturgis clarify that although Cora's late father (who has been identified on the show as Isidore Levinson, a dry-goods magnate from Cincinnati, Ohio) was Jewish, her mother, Martha, was Episcopalian and raised Cora likewise.

-STV, the Scottish counterpart to ITV, irked viewers for refusing to show the first series, instead ordering a six part mini series of long running show Taggart.
-Scottish viewers complained and STV eventually showed the first season with the second immediately afterwards.
+STV, the Scottish counterpart to ITV, refused to show the first series, instead ordering a six part mini series of the long-running show _"Taggart(1983)"_.
+After viewers complained, STV showed the first season, with the second immediately afterwards.